mayouni/stzlib/libraries/stzlib/doc/narrations/stz-programming-for-the-rest-of-us.md

 - **Cross-Platform Delivery**: With support for all platforms enabled by Ring, Softanza also provides an API-first delivery model through a dedicated and robust Softanza Application Server.

-finally, what truly sets Softanza apart is its ability to turn traditionally peripheral roles into first-class citizens of the software development process, fostering inclusivity and collaboration.
+Finally, what truly sets Softanza apart is its ability to turn traditionally peripheral roles into first-class citizens of the software development process, fostering inclusivity and collaboration.
 It bridges the gap between coders and other contributors, integrating them seamlessly into the programming project.

-## 4. A Collaborative, Multi-Disciplinary Coding Environment
+## 4. A Collaborative, Multi-Disciplinary Coding Experience

 Softanza’s computational thinking perspective empowers a wide range of stakeholders—business analysts, information designers, data analysts, UI and UX designers, educators, and researchers—to contribute meaningfully.
 Through its "What You Think Is What You Write" approach, Softanza enables each person to express themselves naturally within a shared coding environment.